 - Since Mississippi growers produced 54% of all live sales, catfish processing byproducts in 2016 could be more than 100 million pounds.

 - The results of this research will provide an economic opportunity for the catfish industry to convert processing waste products into safe and domestically-produced surimi products.

-- The expansion in the processing activity in the catfish industry will provide more employment and income opportunities in the rural communities in the catfish-growing areas.
+- Expanding the processing activity in the catfish industry will provide more employment and income opportunities in the rural communities in the catfish-growing areas.

-- Furthermore, this processing system, after appropriate adjustments can be applied to other food fish species grown in the United States.
+- Furthermore, this processing system can be applied to other food fish species grown in the United States after appropriate adjustments.

-- Overall, the production of surimi from byproducts of food fish processing reduces wastes and expands economic opportunities in rural America.
+- Overall, the production of surimi from byproducts of food fish processing reduces waste and expands economic opportunities in rural America.